-PEDESTRIAN FATALITIES AND INJURIES (1990-2014)
+PEDESTRIAN FATALITIES AND INJURIES (1990-2015)

-- Over the years, improvements to pedestrian safety have been made in areas such as engineering, education, enforcement, and emergency response. - The number of pedestrians killed has been steadily declining for the past 24 years as a result. - Similarly, the number of injuries has decreased by 44% since 1990.
+- Over the years, improvements to pedestrian safety have been made in areas such as engineering, education, enforcement, and emergency response. - The number of pedestrians killed has been steadily declining for the past 25 years as a result, although 2015 saw a significant jump in fatalities over 2014. - The number of injuries has decreased by 41% since 1990.